Love Lies (Janie Fricke album)

-Love Lies is a studio album by American country artist Janie Fricke.
+Love Lies is a studio album by American country music artist Janie Fricke.
 It was released in October 1983 via Columbia Records and contained ten tracks.
 The project was the eighth studio album of Fricke's music career and the second highest-charting album of her career.
 Three singles were spawned from the project: "Tell Me a Lie", "Let's Stop Talkin' About It" and "If the Fall Don't Get You".
 The first two singles from the disc reached number one on the North American country charts.

 Background and content

 Signed to Columbia Records in 1977, Janie Fricke had her breakthrough in 1981 when she began recording ballads.
 In 1982, she transitioned into a country-pop uptempo style with the album It Ain't Easy Her follow-up record called Love Lies would be crafted in a similar fashion to her 1982 LP.
 For the project, Fricke collaborated for the second time with producer Bob Montgomery.
 The album was recorded in July 1983 at the Soundshop Studio, located in Franklin, Tennessee.

 Love Lies was a collection of ten tracks.
 Included was a cover of Sami Jo's "Tell Me a Lie", which also appeared on It Ain't Easy.
 The title track was originally recorded by Cristy Lane for her 1978 album of the same name.
 The remainder of the record was a collection of up-tempo tracks ("If the Fall Don't Get You" and "Where's the Fire") and ballads ("Lonely People" and "How Do You Fall Out of Love").